MerliMartin/MerliMartin/README.md

 ### Hi there 👋

-My name is Merli Märtin and I am beginner in Data Engineering.
+My name is Merli Märtin and I am beginner.
 At this point I would like to share my knowledge and codes via GitHub.

 <!-- ![profile](profile.jpg) -->
 <img src="profile.jpg" alt="My Profile pic" width="30%" height="30%">